On the Convergence of Muon and Beyond: Experimental Details

 \subsection{Training on CIFAR10}

-The ResNet18 model~\cite{he2016deep} undergoes pretraining on the CIFAR-10 dataset with comprehensive hyperparameter specifications provided in Table~\ref{tab:resnet_hyperparameters}.
+The ResNet18 model~\cite{he2016deep} undergoes pretraining on the CIFAR-10 dataset~\cite{krizhevsky2009learning} with comprehensive hyperparameter specifications provided in Table~\ref{tab:resnet_hyperparameters}.
 For each optimizer, the learning rate is selected via a grid search over the set $\{1\times10^{-4}, 5\times10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5\times10^{-2}, 10^{-1}\}$.
 To ensure a robust comparison, all experiments are repeated over five different random seeds, and we report the mean results with one standard deviation shaded.
+For the ResNet-18 model, we reshape each convolutional kernel into a 2D matrix and apply a Muon-type optimizer to these parameters, while the remaining 1D vector parameters are optimized with AdamW.